Hiboy MAX V2

 Portability

-At 35 lbs, the Max V2 is a portable scooter, but the “one-step folding design” requires a bit of practice and force to release.
+At 36.8 lb, the Max V2 is a portable scooter, but the “one-step folding design” requires a bit of practice and force to release.

 To disengage the folding latch, you have to hold down the deck with one foot, push the stem away from you with one hand, and unlatch with your other hand.
 We weren’t able to step on the latch while also applying opposing force to get it to fold, but the upside to this design is that the stem gives very little flex when riding.